RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 |'imdb_score' |IMDb score |
 |'movie_facebook_likes' |Likes of movie's Facebook page |

+* Original data consists of 5043 movies and 28 features (5043x28 matrix).
 * Data is on IMDb movie ratings contraining features on e.g. director, duration,, genres, actors, language, budget, IMDb score etc. (see [data](data) for full list of features).
 * Data is pulled from www.kaggle.com - https://www.kaggle.com/kevalm/movie-imdb that is originally scraped from IMDb's homepage from 20/02-2018.